How were these summaries compiled for Cumberland? [Admin]

 Other photographs are by individuals, (not through Geograph) and are indicated by ‘P©’ etc. The photographers generally have no objections to their re-use provided they are acknowledged.

-There may be others taken for English Heritage’s Images of England series where the photographer retains the copyright but EH have the right to determine their use.
+There may be others taken for Historic England's Images of England series (now consolidated into the Main Database) where the photographer retains the copyright but HE have the right to determine their use.
 Permission has been given for these which are indicated by ‘EH©’ etc.

-Historical buildings in this township: This link gives a list of Listed Buildings (with some exceptions) in the township.
+Historical buildings in this township: This link gives the listings by Historic England of all Buildings (and other historic features) in the township.
 To find out more, please click here (pdf).